isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/Transition to Post School/Resources for Transition to Post School.md

 community integration and continual learning for persons with disabilities.
 For more information about SG Enable and the services offered, please visit
 <a href="www.sgenable.sg" rel="noopener nofollow" target="_blank">SG Enable</a>.</p>
-<p>Families and caregivers should explore the wide range of resources provided
+<p>Families and caregivers should explore the resources provided by SG Enable.
-by SG Enable.
 These resources are designed to empower families with valuable information and support as they navigate the transition to post-school lives.</p>
 <hr>
 <p></p><a class="isomer-image-wrapper" href="https://www.enablingguide.sg/"><img style="width: 25%;" height="auto" width="100%" alt="" src="/images/sge_enabling_guide.png"></a>
 <p>The<strong> Enabling Guide</strong> is a first-stop resource portal for